Remember the Man Caught in Adultery

 After Jesus changed my life, I thanked Jesus for how compassionate He was with her.

 Roe v Wade was decided when women did not have access to child support, paternity testing, or equal rights to work.
-Women were shamed for crisis pregnancies, and men were considered studly for spreading their seeds.
-Women were held responsible for their crisis pregnancies.
-Men were not.
+Women were shamed for crisis pregnancies, many were kicked out of their "good Christian homes" by their parents, while men were considered studly for spreading their seeds.

 Women felt—and still do today—labeled and judged while men remained anonymous.
 An organization named Grandmothers for Reproductive Rights keeps the injustices of pre-Roe crisis pregnancies fresh in the minds of today's women.